Updated on April 27, 2021

 Job Growth and Career Trends

-Employment of psychologists is estimated to grow 19 percent from 2014 to 2024, according to the Bureau of Labor Statistics.
-This is significantly faster than the average for all other occupations.
+Employment of psychologists is estimated to grow 3 percent from 2019 to 2029, according to the Bureau of Labor Statistics.
+This is about the same as the average for all other occupations.

 Earnings for sports psychologists vary by location and position.
 Sports psychologists working for professional sports organizations typically achieve the highest income.